wtscarlett42/Tennessee_Tech_ECE_3210/ECE-3210-syllabus.md

 <!-- a normal html comment   ### Grading and evaluation procedures -->

 ### Exams (80%)
 There will be two tests and a final exam graded on a straight scale (≥ 90 = A, ≥ 80 = B, ≥ 70 = C, ≥ 60 = D, < 59 = F).
 The final exam will count for two test grades.
 The lowest exam grade of the four will be dropped.
 Solutions will be discussed during the lecture following the exam if time permits.
 All grading discrepancies must be brought up in writing no later than one week after the exam is returned.
 A simple note describing your contentions will do.
-Exams must be conducted without external assistance of any form unless explicitely allowed by the instructor.
+Exams must be conducted without external assistance of any form unless explicitly allowed by the instructor.

+Exams will be given remotely using Respondus Monitor.
+Note that Tennessee Tech requires students to have [a computer with certain capabilities](https://www.tntech.edu/engineering/programs/resources/comp-specs.php).

 ### Homework (10%)
 Homework is intended to challenge you to ensure that you are aware of whether you are on track or not.
 There is no restriction on working with others in the class, but obtaining solutions from others is plagiarism.
 Homework will be of a variety of formats depending on the objective.